Starting a Blogging Website in 2022

 You can choose what plugins you have on your WordPress site.
 A plugin is a small piece of software that places code into your website/web page to help it become faster, more secure, more interactive and more attractive.

 honestly haven’t found any disadvantages of WordPress.org. the great thing too is that WordPress is being updated all the time with more and more functionality.
 The time will come when you won’t need anything else to build a website except for the WordPress CMS.

 Plugins that I find essential for my website

 Below is the WordPress plugins that I feel are essential to my website, and I find them invaluable.

 The most useful plugin I have on WordPress is Vaultpress, and I have used it for a long time.
 VaultPress is created and managed by a company called Automattic, the people behind WordPress.
 Vaultpress allows me to restore my website to a previous date if I make a change that can’t be undone or if I do something to break my site.
 I used it recently after installing a plugin that messed up my site and I was able to fully restore my WordPress website to how it was the previous day.

 CleanTalk has also been a lifesaver for my website.
-CleanTalk is a security plugin that stops spam, spam comments and also brute forces attacks on my website by hackers.
-I get daily reports on spam and brute force attacks.
+CleanTalk is a security plugin that stops spam, spam comments and also brute force attacks on my website by hackers.
+I get daily reports on spam and brute-force attacks.
 It automatically blocks malicious websites and computers from attacking my website.

 The support from CleanTalk, they are very quick to respond to emails and are very helpful.